-In this course students will strengthen their proofreading and editing skills needed for managing the accuracy and quality of document production.
-Students will develop language arts skills including grammar, spelling, and punctuation.
+Strengthen proofreading and editing skills needed for managing the accuracy and quality of document production.
+Students will develop language arts skills, including grammar, spelling, and punctuation.
 This course also covers various types of business reports and communications with emphasis on preparation, collection of data, organization, style, and format.
 Emphasis is placed on appropriate formats for business communication including grammatical style, clarity, and conciseness of message.
-(3 lec) Course formerly coded as BUA105
+Prerequisite: Must be ready for ENG 101 with ENGL 101.
+Refer to placement chart on page 45.